 "Yes, yes..." an unfamiliar voice called through the door.
 Baet frowned to hear it.
 The door opened and a man in blue and white glared back at the ill-dressed stranger before him.
 "What ya want?" the guard snapped.

 Baet glanced past the guard.
 The apartment most immediately went down a long hall and opened into a sitting area.
 At the back of the room sat Garf in full view of the door.
 A flush of anger overcame the traitor's face as he stared back at Baet.

 "You!"
 Garf roared as he picked a loaded crossbow off a table and leveled it at the door.

 "Balls," Baet muttered.

-Baet ran on.
-He could not allow himself to be flanked.
+Several guards in blue and white approached the far end of the alley, saw the musket, and broke for cover.
+Baet didn't get a good bead on any of them, and so he didn't risk a shot.
+Instead, he holstered the weapon and ran on.
+He couldn't allow himself to be flanked.
 If he was caught, there was nothing but torture and death ahead of him.
-He hopped a couple fences.
-His foot throbbed as the glass pounded deeper into his foot.
-He told himself it was his foot or his life, and ran on with clenched teeth.
-For a good dozen blocks, he ran, jumped, and dodged like the devil was after him.
+He hopped a couple fences as he criss-crossed north and west through a residential district.
+His side ached where the arrow grazed him.
+His foot throbbed as the glass pounded deeper into his sole.
+He told himself it was his life if he were caught, and ran on with clenched teeth.
+For a good dozen blocks, he ran, jumped, and dodged like the very devil was after him.

 "Morning," Creigal smiled.